SparrowBrain/BackMeUp/README.md

 To restore a backup:
 1. Close the game
+2. Close Ubisoft Connect
-2. Copy the `savegames` folder from the backup you want to restore to `%PROGRAMFILES(X86)%\Ubisoft\Ubisoft Game Launcher`, overwritting `savegames`.
+3. Copy the `savegames` folder from the backup you want to restore to `%PROGRAMFILES(X86)%\Ubisoft\Ubisoft Game Launcher`, overwritting `savegames`.
 Overwrite any files when asked.
-3. Profit!?!!
+4. Profit!?!!

 ## FAQ ##
 ### The game is listed as something like 123456_Unidentified ###